 Herbal adaptogens are a helpful way to stabilize your hormones.
 They also help lower levels of the stress hormone, cortisol, and balance T4 levels—your thyroid hormone.
 The following herbs, spices, and foods can support your thyroid function and alleviate thyroid symptoms by balancing hormones:

 - This herb helps to balance hormones by calming the body’s response to stress.
 It is also known to boost endurance.
 As a result, it can help combat inflammation and boost your immunity.
 Add some ashwaganda to dandelion lattes and protein balls for an extra health kick.

 - Is also known as Siberian ginseng, because it has impacts that are similar to Panax ginseng.
 It helps lower the over-reactivity of the HPO axis, a feedback loop between your brain and other organs such as the kidneys, that is involved in the fight or flight response when you are stressed.
 Eleuthero can help balance out hormones to prevent excess levels of adrenaline and cortisol impacting on the body.
-The better hormonal balance also benefits and helps stabilize thyroid function.
+This hormonal balance also helps stabilize thyroid function.

 - Assists in protecting the thyroid gland from oxidative damage and may help to lower levels of cortisol.
 It is also used by integrative practitioners to increase energy.